typekit/webfontloader/README.md

       src: ...;
     }

-The custom module also supports customizing test strings, which can be used to load fonts with custom subsets or glyphs in the private use unicode area.
+The custom module also supports customizing the test strings that are used to determine whether or not a font has loaded.
+This can be used to load fonts with custom subsets or glyphs in the private use unicode area.

     WebFontConfig = {
       custom: {